avescodes/twitter-sms/README.markdown

 twitter-sms: Twitter SMS for the rest of us.
 =======================================

-As many of you are probably aware Twitter recently discontinued SMS service to many Countries, mine included.
+Twitter-sms bridges the gap left by Twitter.com when it removed SMS capability for many countries.
+Twitter-sms runs in the background and periodically checks Twitter for new tweets; When new tweets are found they are forwarded via a gmail account to your mobile phone's email address.

-Fortunately there exist ways to get around this, by running your own SMS bot.
-I created twitter-sms as a simple SMS bot for people in my situation:
+All it requires is a
-* SMS service with email address tied to account. i.e. email to "1204555555@text.provider.net" sends an SMS message to your phone
+* A running computer with internet access and Ruby installed. (*nix systems only for the moment.)
-* Server or Home PC to run the script either continually or as a cron job
+* google email address (to forward messages from)
-* Gmail account to send messages from (your own or a bot account)
+* An SMS capable phone with an email-to-sms email address. (i.e. 12345551234@text.provider.net that automatically forwards messages to your phone as SMS)

-If you fit this description then twitter-sms may be just the thing for you.
-Bear in mind it MAY cost you to receive text message on your email address; I am not responsable for any consts incurred to you using this script.
+DISCLAIMER: Please bear in mind that it MAY cost you to receive text message on your email address; I am not responsable for any costs incurred to you using this program.

 Setup
 -----